Adwai-T/Notes/Java/Spring.md

 After adding the dependencies above and adding the link to application.properties file spring will automatically complete the connection on run and set up our Remote Database.

 > Note : Do not forget to add the application.properties file to `.gitignore` before pushing the project to github as it contains access variables for the database.

+Uses `@Document` to define a “collection name” when you save this object. `@Document(collection = "users")` : In this case, when “user” object saves, it will save into “users” collection.
+The @Document is placed on the class defining the object to be saved.

 Example Project files :